social-media-ethics-automation/book/book_contents/_build/html/_sources/ch12_virality/05_ethics_of_copying.md

 # Ethics of copying

+Elon Musk, who purchased Twitter in 2022 has long been known to copy others' images and jokes and post them as his own without attribution (often specifically cropping images to hide any attribution) ([source](https://www.nytimes.com/2021/05/07/style/elon-musk-memes.html), [source](https://www.sfgate.com/tech/article/2021-04-elon-musk-twitter-covid-19-meme-tesla-ceo-16118139.php), [source](https://www.forbes.com/sites/mattnovak/2023/02/05/18-jokes-elon-musk-stole-from-his-fans-on-twitter)).
+So let's consider ethical issues and complications around how content is copied on the internet.

 ## Remixing

 Much of the internet has developed a culture of copying and modifying other content, and not necessarily giving attribution to where it came from.